-- Health and Energy soil and sediment data are in poor agreement for C-14 and in good agreement for all other radionuclides. - Most radionuclide concentrations either are below detection limits or are consistent with historical values.
+- Health and Energy soil and sediment data are in fair agreement for U-234 and U-238, and in good agreement for all other radionuclides. - Radionuclide concentrations either are below detection limits or are consistent with historical values.

 Contaminated soil and river sediments are a potential source of radiation exposure for people and biota in the environment.
 Human exposure may result from direct exposure to contaminated soil/sediment, ingestion of contaminated soil/sediment, ingestion of water contaminated by sediment resuspension, inhalation of contaminants resuspended in air, or ingestion of fish, animals, plants, or farm products exposed to contaminated soil and sediments.